 OHE will base monitoring schedules upon the availability of all parties who are required to be in attendance.
 To the extent possible, monitoring will be conducted at the location of the grantee and will occur within six months of the contract effective date.

-Important!
-Grant reimbursement and future DTG proposal eligibility is contingent upon fulfillment of reporting requirements.
+Grant reimbursement and future DTG LC proposal eligibility is contingent upon fulfillment of Grant Monitoring requirements.